 This special pan is what gives your cheesecake the perfect, low-profile, flat-topped shape you see at restaurants but to really perfect your cheesecake, you'll need to bake the cheesecake in a water bath.

 A water bath is an important technique that prevents the top of your cheesecake from cracking.
-It’s not hard so don’t skip this step!
+It seems complicated and fancy but it's really not hard so don't skip this step!

 With a water bath you get a perfectly smooth and flat top to your cheesecake, like this:

-Read through the recipe directions below for more explanation and watch the video to learn you how to set up your water bath.
-It’s pretty easy once you have the right tools and you’ll really feel like a pro after you have done it once or twice.
+Just follow the recipe directions below for more explanation and watch the video to learn you how to set up your water bath.

 You can find these at most grocery stores in the snack aisle or near the breakfast bars.
 Most popular stores like Walmart and Target carry these.
 If you can't find them, a traditional graham cracker crust works well too.
 Or you can order them on Amazon.